 The scheme

-Love's college tape fits this scheme almost perfectly.
+Love's college tape fits the outside zone scheme almost perfectly.
 His PFF rushing grade on outside zone was 91.4, top among all draft-eligible backs.
-His vision on the cutback is the kind of skill that the Petzing scheme rewards more than any other in the league.
+His vision on the cutback is the kind of skill that the LaFleur and Hackett trees both reward more than any other in the league.
 The 4.39 forty translates directly to outside zone breakaway runs, which is the highest-value play type in the scheme.

 The mismatch is on the inside zone snaps.
-Arizona ran inside zone on 22% of carries last year.
-Love's college grade on inside zone was below average.
-The realistic expectation is Arizona shifts another 5-7% of carries to outside zone in 2026 to maximize his fit, or shifts the inside zone carries to a complementary back.
+The realistic expectation is the new staff leans toward outside zone in 2026 to maximize Love's fit, or shifts the inside zone carries to a complementary back like Tyler Allgeier, who Arizona signed to a two-year deal this offseason.

 The volume math by year